Chart Color Schemes

 Valentine hosts an older demographic, ranking in the top quartile nationwide

-Valentine's median age is 46, which is higher than Rest of NSW's figure of 43 and significantly greater than Australia's national norm of 38.
-The age group of 45-54 shows strong representation at 13.9% compared to Rest of NSW, while the 25-34 cohort is less prevalent at 6.7%.
-According to post-2021 Census data, Valentine's population aged 15 to 24 has grown from 11.3% to 13.3%, and conversely, the age group of 55 to 64 has declined from 13.9% to 12.9%.
+Valentine's median age is 46, slightly higher than Rest of NSW's figure of 43 and significantly higher than Australia's national norm of 38.
+The 45-54 age group constitutes a strong 13.9% in Valentine compared to Rest of NSW, while the 25-34 cohort is less prevalent at 6.7%.
+Post-2021 Census data indicates that the 15 to 24 age group has increased from 11.3% to 13.3%, whereas the 55 to 64 cohort has decreased from 13.9% to 12.9%.
 By 2041, Valentine is projected to experience notable shifts in its age composition.
-The demographic shift will be led by the 85+ age group, which is expected to grow by 71%, reaching 247 people from a starting point of 144.
-The aging population dynamic is clear, with those aged 65 and above comprising 65% of projected growth.
-Conversely, population declines are projected for the age groups of 0 to 4 and 35 to 44.
+The 85+ group is expected to grow by 71%, reaching 247 people from the current figure of 144.
+This growth will contribute significantly to the overall demographic shift, with those aged 65 and above comprising 65% of projected population growth.
+Conversely, population declines are projected for the 0 to 4 and 35 to 44 age cohorts.